Image size 1600x900. Swimmer holding a steady pace in a lap pool.

 Get pace-focused workouts

-Sign up for Pocket Swimmer to receive repeatable sessions that build consistent pacing and aerobic confidence.
+Sign up for Pocket Swimmer to get beginner-friendly sessions focused on pacing control, even split training, and repeatable swim fitness.
 Weekly workouts and app updates included.

 This workout is for informational purposes only and is not medical advice.